 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

 - Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.
+Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.

 Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are distinguished from the NATE certification exams but cover similar topics.
-Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

 EPA Section 608

 The Environmental Protection Agency provides substantial regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.